 Lit.
-'Ana immediately called her boyfriend as soon as the plane stopped and Ana also called (her boyfriend)
+'Ana immediately called her boyfriend as soon as the plane stopped and Maria also called (immediately her boyfriend as soon as the plane stopped).'

-Whereas in PAE an auxiliary from outside the elided VP (or an extended vP projection in more technical terms) licenses ellipsis, in VSE it is the main verb of the putatively omitted verb phrase that licenses the process.
+Whereas in PostAuxE an auxiliary from outside the elided VP (or an extended vP projection in more technical terms) licenses ellipsis, in VSE it is the main verb of the putatively omitted verb phrase that licenses the process.
 A classical analysis of such phenomena is that the main verb that heads the elided constituent raises to a structurally higher functional projection.
 What is more, Portuguese varieties display null objects, as illustrated in (15).
 We will return to the properties of ellipsis in Portuguese and their evolution in Section 2.

-- (15) Null object /argument ellipsis (example from Brazilian Portuguese) - Eu deixei os bolinhos na geladeira e a Maria comeu [os bolinhos] mais tarde. - I left the cupcakes in-the fridge and the Maria ate the cupcakes more late - Lit.
-'I left the cupcakes in the fridge and Maria ate (them) later.'
+- (15) Null object /argument ellipsis (example from Brazilian Portuguese) - Eu deixei os bolinhos na geladeira e a Maria comeu mais tarde. - I left the cupcakes in-the fridge and the Maria ate more late - Lit.
+'I left the cupcakes in the fridge and Maria ate (the cupcakes) later.'